Sudam23/Wildfire-Prediction-using-Distributed_ML_H2O/Readme.md

 ---

+### 🙏 Acknowledgements

+Special thanks to:

+**Champak Kumar Dutta**
+Assistant Professor, Department of Data Science
+RKMVERI, Belur Math, West Bengal

+For his guidance, mentorship, and continuous encouragement.

+---
 ## 📜 Citation and License
+This project is intended for **academic use only** and is **not licensed for commercial or production deployment**.
+**No license is granted.**
+Please contact the authors for further usage rights.

 NASA FIRMS VIIRS data is open and free to use under its
 📄 [Data Policy](https://earthdata.nasa.gov/earth-observation-data/near-real-time/citation#ed-firms-citation)